 Favorite Bowrider Activities

 Aside from watersports, you can also use bowriders for fishing.
 In fact, there are lots of bowriders on the market geared toward watersports or toward fishing.
 Of course, bowrider “tow boats” and “fish-and-ski” models are subjects unto themselves.
-If you plan to focus on watersports or fishing, there are lots of choices available for either pursuit.
+If you plan to focus on watersports or fishing, there many choices available for either pursuit.

 Inevitably, everyone wants to know what the best bowrider boats are.
 Some are better than others, of course, but the difference between brands are slimmer than ever.
-Shopping among manufacturers who have been around a long time is a safer bet, because the quality is higher, as is value retention.
+Shopping among longstanding manufacturers is always recommended, because the quality is higher, as is value retention.
 However, the best bowrider is the one that suits your family’s needs.
 If your kids and their friends want to go wakeboarding, and you bought a bowrider geared toward fishing, it’s probably not the best boat for you.

 Ownership Costs of Bowriders